Learning beyond the Curriculum

 Provide a good learning experience, every lesson, every day and help them prepare for life after they leave school.

 Students at Wye School are encouraged to take responsibility for the world around them and learn about other cultures.
-In our first year, we have hosted visits from Thai and Chinese students.
+We have hosted visits from Thai and Chinese students.
 We also have an established link with a school in India, a relationship which we will develop over the years.

-Our Student Voice activity slot provides opportunities for all students to participate actively in the development of the school.
-In the first year, this included students:
+Our Student Voice provides opportunities for all students to participate actively in the development of the school.
+This has included students:

 Our students provide more than a voice: they decide on what they want to do; they plan how it can be done; they source what might be needed to fulfil their ideas.
 We teach them that with power comes responsibility.